 Andis T Edgers really don’t get as much attention as the brand’s T outliners.
 This is somewhat understandable – outliners are generally more versatile.

-However, there’s a risk of you glancing over neat little trimmers like Andis T Edjer.
+However, there’s a risk of you glancing over neat little trimmers like Andis T Edger.

 While being more of a situational pick, they can outshine the Outliners in some cases.

-In this T Edjer review I’ll also do an Andis T Edger vs T Outliner comparison.
+In this Ndis T Edjer review I’ll also do an Andis T Edger vs T Outliner comparison.
 Hopefully, this will help you understand where the difference in their usage lies.